 1,434.
 That’s how many pictures I took in 7 days in Seoul, South Korea.
 Organizing them on my desktop, filing them away in folders, I always get excited thinking about all the posts that will come from these travel pictures.
 Never sure where to begin, I’m excited but daunted, so I wind up going back to the one thing that got me into blogging in the first place — food.

 Ren and I travel to eat, so what better way to kickstart this Seoul series than with a post about 20 delicious things you can eat in South Korea?
 And as described in the title, I’ve skipped more common foods like bulgogi and japchae in favor of dishes that many non-Koreans such as myself know little about.

 Those delicious little side dishes served at the start of Korean meals.
 I like to think of them as Korean tapas.
 Though many of our meals in Seoul came with 2-3 free plates of banchan, this dinner at Sigol Bapsang in Itaewon consisted of 20 different kinds.
 Delicious and fun to eat, it was cheap too — just 8,000 KRW per person with rice and tofu soup.

-CLICK HERE for more information about Sigol Bapsang.
+Follow the link for more pictures and information about Sigol Bapsang.